UCSF Presidential Chair Award

 - Is the proposed salary (if any) justified and reasonable in relation to the nominee’s appointment time and duration?

-- Use of the budget template is encouraged.
+- Use of the budget template recommended.

 - Overall Impact